-- Rural Isolation-Bethlehem should be far off the beaten track, not the sort of place one just happens into on a lark. - Deep Woods-The surrounding country should be thickly forested, preferably by primeval woods; somewhere that logging is a viable profession. - Distrust of Strangers The residents of Bethlehem do not trust outsiders, it would be helpful if that was a characteristic of the people throughout the region.
+- Rural Isolation-Bethlehem should be far off the beaten track, not the sort of place one just happens into on a lark. - Deep Woods-The surrounding country should be thickly forested, preferably by primeval woods; somewhere that logging is a viable profession. - Distrust of Strangers-The residents of Bethlehem do not trust outsiders, it would be helpful if that was a characteristic of the people throughout the region.

-Lumber Works were going away no matter what the townsfolk did, so they had to get used to the idea.
+At first, the citizenry balked.
+They did not want to give up the lumber mill-it was all they'd ever known.
+But Prescott convinced them of the truth in his words and the purity of his vision.
+The Lumber Works were going away no matter what the townsfolk did, so they had to get used to the idea.
 Even more, they had to start moving on if they hoped to keep Bethlehem from becoming a ghost town.